Catalina Cáceres

 Catalina Paz Cáceres Ríos (born May 16, 1990), simply known as Catalina Cáceres, is a Chilean model and beauty pageant titleholder who was crowned Nuestra Belleza Chile and Miss Universo Chile in 2016.
 She represented Chile at the Miss Universe 2016 pageant.

 Personal life

 Catalina is an interior designer and was raised in Huechuraba.
-Her father is an engineer and her mother is an artist.
+Her father is an engineer and her mother an artist.
 Caceres volunteers for Alzheimer Chilean Corporation and supports LGBT rights.
-Her answer after being asked about LGBT adoption and marriage rights during Miss Universo Chile made international headline news.

-Catalina is a vegetarian and she speaks English.
+Her "politically incorrect" answer after being asked about LGBT adoption and marriage rights during Miss Universo Chile made international headline news.
+Catalina is a vegetarian and speaks English, in addition to Spanish.

 Pageantry

 Nuestra Belleza Chile 2014

 Catalina won the Nuestra Belleza Chile title in 2014, succeeding the previous winner Natalia Lermanda.
 She bested 21 other finalists in the said pageant.

-As part of her responsibilities, Catalina attended the "Green Fair" event that was held at Mapocho Station on September 7, 2014.
+As part of her responsibilities, Catalina attended the "Green Fair" event, held at Mapocho Station on September 7, 2014.